ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/99a-quiz-hash-functions.md

 - [ ] All of the digits or bits in the key

 ::: hints
-- Think of taking a three-digit number $\bmod$ 10.
+- Think of taking a three-digit number modulus 10.
 What digit is used?
 :::
 ::::::::::::::::::::::::::::::